AstarNetwork/astar-docs/docs/nodes/snapshots.md

 # Snapshots

-Generally speaking, using database snapshots is is discouraged, it is a best practice to synchronize database from scratch.
+Generally speaking, using database snapshots is discouraged, it is a best practice to synchronize database from scratch.
 In some particular cases, it may be needed to use a parachain snapshot.
-Stakecraft is providing snapshots for Astar and Shiden at <https://snapshots.stakecraft.com/>.
+Stakecraft is providing archive db snapshots for Astar and Shiden at <https://snapshots.stakecraft.com/>.

 ## Stakecraft snapshots usage